eweitz/ideogram/api.md

 * [showAnnotTooltip](#showannottooltip)
 * [showFullyBanded](#showfullybanded)
 * [showNonNuclearChromosomes](#shownonnuclearchromosomes)

+## ancestors
+Object.
+Optional.
+A map associating ancestor labels to colors.
+Used to color chromosomes from different ancestors in polyploid genomes.
+Example in [Ploidy, recombination](https://eweitz.github.io/ideogram/ploidy_recombination).

 ## annotations
 Array.
 Optional.
 A list of annotation objects.
 Each annotation object has at least a chromosome name (chr), start coordinate (start), and stop coordinate (stop).
 Annotation objects can also have a name, color, shape, and track index.
 Example in [Annotations, basic](https://eweitz.github.io/ideogram/annotations_basic).